MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-android-applications/index.md

 - `.send(requestBody, WLResponseListener listener)` allows you to set an arbitrary String in the body.
 - `.send(JSONStore json, WLResponseListener listener)` allows you to set an arbitrary dictionary in the body.
 - `.send(byte[] data, WLResponseListener listener)` allows you to set an arbitrary byte array in the body.

+## The response
+The `response` object contains the response data and you can use its methods and properties to retrieve the required information.
+Commonly used properties are `responseText` (String), `responseJSON` (JSON Object) (if the response is in JSON) and `status` (Int) (the HTTP status of the response).

+Use the `WLResponse response` and `WLFailResponse response` objects to get the data that is retrieved from the adapter.

 ## For more information
 > For more information about WLResourceRequest, refer to the user documentation.